Tatiana Rusesabagina: Life

-When Tatiana was working as a nurse, she was facing discrimination because of her Tutsi ethnicity, and Paul arranged for her to be transferred to a different location in Kigali, where Paul was the manager of a hotel called the Hôtel des Mille Collines.
-Tatiana's mother was murdered in the genocide along with other family members and their bodies were thrown into a pit with many others.
-Her father paid to be killed by shooting, so that he did not have to die a more painful and horrific death.
-Her father had forged all of her family's identification cards to say that they were Hutu; however, the militia had other ways of tracking who was who.
-Two of her siblings survived the genocide.
+When Tatiana was working as a nurse, she faced discrimination because of her Tutsi ethnicity.
+Paul arranged for her to be transferred to a different location in Kigali, where he was the manager of the Hôtel des Mille Collines.

-Tatiana's family was targeted specifically because they were Tutsi, which the Hutu people were killing in mass in an attempt to make the Tutsi extinct.
-The conflict between these two ethnic groups goes back centuries in Rwanda.
-Paul's family was of mixed Hutu and Tutsi which meant he was not as much of a target as a full blood Tutsi.
+Genocide Against Tutsi in 1994

 Paul was initially at the hotel himself, and later had Tatiana come to the hotel for safety with the children.
 He tried to smuggle them out of the country hidden in a truck that would take them to the airport, but the militia figured out their plan.
-Tatiana was a specific target of brutal beatings because the militia knew that she was the Tutsi wife of the hotel manager, and she barely escaped death and made it back to the hotel, where she was bedridden for several days because of her injuries.
+Tatiana was a specific target of brutal beatings because the militia knew that she was Tutsi.
+After making it back to the hotel, she was bedridden for several days because of her injuries.
 The people taking shelter inside of the hotel were all saved because of Rusesabagina's careful diplomacy with the government, which included bribing them so they would not enter the hotel and harm anyone.

 Once they were able to leave the hotel, Paul and Tatiana went to a refugee camp to begin looking for family.
-It was there that they were reunited with Tatiana's brother's two daughters, who were starving and covered in dirt when they were found.
+It was there that they were reunited with Tatiana's brother's two daughters, Anais and Karine, who were starving and covered in dirt when they were found.
+They became the legal guardians of the girls, as Tatiana's brother Thomas and his wife Fedens went missing during the genocide.

-Later life
+Tatiana's mother and other family members were murdered during the genocide, and were buried in a mass grave.
+Her father paid to be killed by shooting, so that he did not have to die a more painful and horrific death.
+Her father had forged all of her family's identification cards to say that they were Hutu, but the militia were able to uncover their Tutsi identity.
+Two of her siblings survived the genocide.
+Paul's family was of mixed Hutu and Tutsi which meant he was not as much of a target as a full blood Tutsi.

+Life outside of Rwanda

 The family escaped to Tanzania and later settled in Brussels, Belgium, where they received frequent threats.
 Tatiana currently lives in San Antonio, Texas, as Paul did.
 Paul was given the Presidential Medal of Freedom in 2005 by George W. Bush, with Tatiana by his side.
 The family is still active as advocates for genocide survivors and for the betterment of the Tutsi people in Rwanda.
 They created the Hotel Rwanda Rusesabagina Foundation in 2005 whose mission is to "prevent future genocides and raise awareness of the need for a new truth and reconciliation process in Rwanda and the Great Lakes Region of Africa".